 The Labrador Retriever has long been a favorite with families around the world.
 Labs are intelligent, friendly, highly trainable, and tolerant of children.
 The Labrador’s chilled-out attitude and gentleness make them a perfect choice for families with children.
 Although the Lab can be lazy given a chance, he has lots of stamina and will love to play all day with your kids.

 On the downside, Labs are bred to be working dogs, and they will put on weight if they don’t get enough exercise.

-The Golden retriever is another member of the gundog group and is renowned for his friendly, relaxed character.
+The Golden Retriever is another member of the Sporting group and is renowned for his friendly, relaxed character.
 Retrievers are also excellent with kids, and they make wonderful, loyal, loving family pets.

 However, like Labs, retrievers do need plenty of exercise and playtime.
 Also, these are big dogs that need plenty of space both indoors and outside too, so a retriever is not the best choice for you if you live in a small apartment with no outside space.

 The Beagle has only become popular as a family pet in the last decade or so.
 Beagles were traditionally used to pursue hare and other small game animals for hunts that followed their hounds on foot.
 Thanks to their breeding, Beagles are happiest in packs, so your tribe will make the perfect setting for this sociable pup.

 Beagles are fun-loving, jolly dogs that have enough stamina to play all day.
 That said, the beagle is also a confirmed cuddler who loves to snuggle up on your lap at the end of the day.